|Covariance And Contravariance - A Simple Guide|

 Page 1 of 3

-Programming and computer science in particular has a tendency to use other people's jargon.
-Often this makes things seem more difficult
+Programming, and computer science in particular, has a tendency to use other people's jargon.
+Often this makes things seem more difficult.
+You may have heard of covariance and contravariance and wondered what they were all about.
+If you want a simple explanation that applies to any computer language, here it is.

-Covariance and contravariance are a case in point.
-They are terms that are used in different ways in the theory of object-oriented programming and they sound advanced and difficult - but in fact the idea they they encapsulate is very, very simple.
+Covariance and contravariance are terms that are used in different ways in the theory of object-oriented programming and they sound advanced and difficult - but in fact the idea they they encapsulate is very, very simple.
+It is an idea that seems to originate in physics but in fact it is a more a mathematical concept.

 Let's find out.